-Why should you never take a nap in Springwood, Ohio?
+Why is it suicidal to take a nap in Springwood, Ohio?

 Why should you immediately dump your boyfriend if he suggests spending the afternoon boating at Camp Crystal Lake?

-The true film movie buff knows the answers to these questions!
-Here are 66 horror movie locations that have become synonymous with death, evil, or the supernatural.
-The mere mention of them will send tingling shivers down any film lover’s spine.
+The true film buff will immediately know the answers to these questions!
+Without further ado, here are 66 horror movie locations that have become synonymous with death, evil, or the supernatural.
+The mere mention of them will send shivers down any scary movie lover’s spine.

 - Allerdale Hall (Crimson Peak): One of the newest horror movie locations on this list, Crimson Peak’s Allerdale Hall is the post-2000 take on the classic Gothic haunted mansion.
 A great location for daredevils, and authors, looking to host the perfect themed party.

 - Amity Island, New England (Jaws Franchise): In a romanticized, safe-for-children story, Amity Island would be described as having a powerful “primordial guardian.”
-In Steven Spielberg’s Jaws, though, the waters surrounding the rustic town is the hunting ground for a savage great white shark.
+In Steven Spielberg’s Jaws, though, the waters surrounding the rustic town are hunting grounds for a savage great white shark.
 Till today, “Bruce” continues to be one of the classic icons of thriller and horror movies.

 - Ashecliffe Hospital for the Criminally Insane (Shutter Island): There is always something frightening about asylums for the insane.
 However, one must not forget that such hospitals could still be places of healing.
 Under the right doctor, the crazy might even be encouraged to explore their delusions, rather than reject them.